jpaulm/fbp-tutorial-filter-file/README.md

 FBP is a special case of dataflow programming characterized by asynchronous, concurrent processes "under the covers", Information Packets with defined lifetimes, named ports, "bounded buffer" connections, and definition of connections external to the components - it has been found to support improved development time and maintainability, reusability, rapid prototyping, simulation, improved performance, and good communication among developers, maintenance staff, users, systems people, and management - not to mention that FBP naturally takes advantage of multiple cores... without the programmer having to struggle with the intricacies of multitasking!

 This tutorial introduces the reader to the concepts of Flow-Based Programming, by means of diagrams built using DrawFBP, stepping the reader through the stages of designing networks, generating Java networks from them, and running the generated Java code, using precoded components, and (late) user-written components.
+This example was originally developed by my collaborator, Bob Corrick.

 Almost all data in FBP is managed as "chunks" called "Information Packets (IPs)", with a well-defined lifetime (from craetion to disposition), and unique ownership - an IIP can only be owned by one process, or it may be in transit between processes.
 A special type of IP is called an "Initial Information Packet (IIP)", and refers to the technique FBP uses to parameterize components - IIPs are specified in the network definition, but are converted into normal IPs when they are "received" by a process.